As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Morgan County

-Morgan County is a beautiful greeny area of Indiana, where you can find plenty of various minerals, rocks, and crystals.
+Morgan County is a beautiful green area in Indiana where you can find plenty of minerals, rocks, and crystals.

-It is located in the middle of the state, and among the most popular things you can find are high-quality quartz crystals, corundum, topaz, and in some cases, even diamonds.
-When visiting the county, search for these items in the regional stream gravels.
+It is located in the middle of the state, and among the most popular things you can find are high-quality quartz crystals, corundum, topaz, and, in some cases, even diamonds.
+Search for these items in the regional stream gravels when visiting the county.

 Maumee River